rchartra/NcCut/docs/source/data_output.rst

         f = open("_FILE_NAME_.json")
         dat = json.load(f)

 This will load the data into a dictionary which you can easily manipulate for your purposes.
-You can use :py:meth:`nccut.project_file_printer` to have the data printed for you in a readable fashion.
+You can use :py:meth:`nccut.chain_data_file_printer` to have the data printed for you in a readable fashion.

 File Structure
 --------------